chen210/hello-world/README.md

 # hello-world
-just learn how to use github and some idea
+just learn how to use github and some write idea hello humens! i want study more kownledge